Top 10 Vegetarian Restaurants in Long Beach

 Are these restaurants open on holidays?

 Most remain open on major holidays, but hours may vary.
-It’s best to check their websites or social media pages for holiday schedules.
+Its best to check their websites or social media pages for holiday schedules.
 The Green Elephant and Veggie Grill typically maintain regular hours, while smaller spots like The Plant Based Kitchen may close for a day or two during major holidays.

 Can I order takeout or delivery?